 - benign or malignant tumors

-Children with untreated HIV are more vulnerable to developing conditions such as:
+Children with an untreated HIV infection are more vulnerable to conditions such as:

 HIV is diagnosed through blood testing, but it may take more than one test.